-In this exercise, we are interested in isolating the change in the time dimension of the each transport cost component.
+In this exercise, we are interested in isolating the change in the time dimension of each transport cost component.
 This constitutes the second stage of our procedure.
-As for the ad-valorem component defined in [1; +oo], from the estimation of Equation (9), we built the variable r(ttdv, for each year t > 1974, according to:
+As for the ad-valorem component defined in [1; +oo], from the estimation of Equation (9), we build the variable r(ttdv, for each year t > 1974, according to:

 100. Ti974. exP('Yt) — 1